grafana/grafana/docs/sources/getting-started/timeseries-dimensions.md

 {{< docs-imagebox img="/img/docs/example_graph_multi_dim.png" class="docs-image--no-shadow" max-width="850px" >}}

 The common case is issuing a single query for a measurement with one or more additional properties as dimensions.
-For example querying a temperature measurement along with a location property as a dimension of the measurement.
+For example, querying a temperature measurement along with a location property as a dimension of the measurement.
 In this case, multiple series are returned back from that single query.
 Each series in this case has unique location.
-To uniquely identify these series within a set of time series, Grafana stores this information in _Labels_.
+To uniquely identify these series within a set of time series, Grafana stores this information in _labels_.

 ## Labels